Updated on June 30th, 2025

 All of the boroughs are connected by subway with the exception of Staten Island.

-To make up for the lack of subway service the city has run the Staten Island ferry for people who live in Staten Island since the 1898 though service has been offered since the 1700’s.
-Beginning in 1997 the fare for the ride was eliminated.
-Therefore, when you come to New York an inexpensive site seeing trip is to take a ride on the Staten Island ferry.
+To make up for the lack of subway service, the city has run the Staten Island Ferry for its residents since 1898 – though ferry service dates back to the 1700s.
+Since 1997, there has been no charge for the ride.
+Therefore, when you come to New York a budget-friendly sightseeing trip is to take a ride on the Staten Island ferry.

 New York Habitat offers a variety of short and long term furnished accommodations in the Financial District within walking distance of the ferry and there are easy subway connections to the R,M,1,4,5 trains at downtown stations.

 Taking a ride on the ferry gives a spectacular view of New York Harbor.
-From the boat you can see the George Washington, Brooklyn, Manhattan and Verrenzano Bridges, the Statue of Liberty, New Jersey, Brooklyn and the open Atlantic Ocean.
-The ride is 25 minutes in each direction but consider getting off the boat in Saint George and spending the afternoon exploring Staten Island.
+From the boat you can see the George Washington, Brooklyn, Manhattan and Verrazzano-Narrows Bridges, the Statue of Liberty, New Jersey, Brooklyn and the open Atlantic Ocean.
+The ride takes about 25 minutes each way, but consider getting off the boat in Saint George and spending the afternoon exploring Staten Island.
+If you’re planning a longer stay, check out this apartment share in Staten Island, perfect to experience the local life.

-On Staten Island there are many parks to explore including Gateway National Recreation Area and small neighborhoods including St. George and Tottenville, which offer the feel of real New York life.
-If you are in the mood to take in a baseball game consider stopping by the Staten Island Yankee’s ballpark which is just a short walk from the ferry and much less expensive then its major league brother whose stadium is in the Bronx.
+On Staten Island there are many parks to explore including Gateway National Recreation Area as well as small neighborhoods like St. George and Tottenville, which offer a glimpse of real New York life.
+If you are in the mood for a baseball game consider stopping by the Staten Island FerryHawks’ ballpark which is just a short walk from the ferry terminal and much less expensive than the major league stadium in the Bronx.

-For the return trip to Manhattan choose a time when the sun is setting and enjoy the bright oranges and reds of the sun as it sets over the Statue of Liberty and the harbor.
+For the return trip to Manhattan choose a time when the sun is setting and enjoy the vibrant oranges and reds as the sun sets over the Statue of Liberty and the harbor.

 Leave a Reply